This film is part of Free

 Non-Fiction 1896 2 mins Silent Location: Barnet

 Two for the price of one!
-This reel of film was among a small haul of early films and fragments, by then around one hundred years old, discovered and then donated to the BFI in the 1990s.
-In this case, two items were joined together on the reel.
-The first is believed to be A Corner of Barnet Fair, one of the films made by pioneer Birt Acres.
+Two items were joined together on this reel, discovered among a small haul of early films and fragments discovered and donated to the BFI in the 1990s.
+The first is believed to be Birt Acres' A Corner of Barnet Fair.

 London cinemas and an Open Day at Ealing Studios London cinemas and an Open Day at Ealing Studios